Docs/Feedback Collection/AI Intake

 1. Session creation — A temporary intake session is created to track the conversation state.
 Sessions automatically expire after 30 minutes of inactivity.

-2. Contextual greeting — The AI generates a greeting tailored to the selected category.
-For a bug report, it might ask about the issue; for a feature request, it asks about the problem being solved.
+2. Contextual greeting — A pre-built greeting is shown based on the selected category.
+For a bug report, it prompts about the issue; for a feature request, it asks about the problem being solved.

 3. Follow-up questions — Based on the submitter's responses, the AI asks relevant follow-up questions.
 For bugs, it asks about steps to reproduce and expected behavior.
 For features, it explores use cases and priority.